Dan41/Pong-clone/README.md

 # Pong clone
-Pong game I made in about an hour or so
+Pong game I created in about an hour or so (mainly for practice)